AvaloniaUI/avalonia-docs/docs/reference/controls/listbox.md

 import ListBoxDevToolsScreenshot from '/img/gitbook-import/assets/image (6) (1) (4).png';
 import ListBoxItemStyleScreenshot from '/img/gitbook-import/assets/listbox3.gif';

-# List Box
+# ListBox

-The list box displays items from an items source collection, on multiple lines, and allows individual or multiple selection.
+The `ListBox` displays items from an items source collection, on multiple lines, and allows individual or multiple selection.

 The items in the list can be composed, bound and templated.